 δit∼N0, σ2ΣD

 where yi(t) is the response variable for location i (i = 1,..., n) at time t (t = 1, ..., T).
-We assume there are k explanatory variables contained in the 1 × k vector Xit.
-These explanatory variables may change through time; they may differ among locations but be temporally unchanging; they may consist of zeros and ones that differ among locations to give categorical variables corresponding to temporally invariant contrasts among locations; or they may equal one to give an intercept.
-The random error εit is a temporal autoregressive process of order 1 (i.e., AR(1)) in which the innovations δit are spatially autocorrelated innovations given by the covariance matrix σ2ΣD.
-The covariance matrix contains the covariance between δit and δjt from locations i and j that depends on the distance dij between them contained in the matrix D.
+We assume there are k explanatory variables contained in the 1 × k vector Xit with the corresponding k× 1vector of regression coefficients Bi.
+These explanatory variables may change through time; they may differ among locations but be temporally constant; they may consist of zeros and ones to give categorical variables corresponding to temporally invariant contrasts among locations; or they may equal one to give an intercept.
+The random error εit is a zero-mean temporal autoregressive Gaussian process of order 1 (i.e., AR(1)) in which the innovations δit are zero-mean spatially autocorrelated but temporally uncorrelated Gaussian processes with the n ×n covariance matrix σ2ΣD for the vector (δ1t,..., δnt).
+The matrix ΣD contains the correlation between δit and δjt from locations i and j that depends on the distance dij between them contained in the matrix D for i,j = 1,..., n and any given time t.

-The model in equation (1) is linear regression in which the response and explanatory variables can vary in both space and time, and the random error εit contains spatiotemporal autocorrelation.
+Simply put, the model in equation (1) is a spatiotemporal linear regression in which the response and explanatory variables can vary in both space and time, and the random error εit contains spatiotemporal autocorrelation.
 Thus, it has the flexibility and generality of multiple linear models used broadly outside the realm of spatiotemporal dynamics.
-Furthermore, classical statistical methods such as Generalized Least Squares (GLS), Maximum Likelihood (ML), and Restricted Maximum Likelihood (REML) can be used for model fitting, giving rise to parameter estimates and hypothesis tests.
-Nonetheless, in application to big data which are increasingly common in ecology and evolutionary biology, classical methods are not computationally feasible.
-They are limited by the need to invert the covariance matrix of εit, whose computational burden scales with the cube of the number of elements it contains, (n×T)3.
+Furthermore, classical statistical methods such as Generalized Least Squares (GLS), Maximum Likelihood (ML), and Restricted Maximum Likelihood (REML) can be used in principle for model fitting, estimate parameters, and test hypotheses.
+However, in application to big data, which are increasingly common in ecology and evolutionary biology, none of these regression methods are computationally feasible.
+They are limited by the need to invert the covariance matrix of εit, and that computational burden scales with the cube of the number of elements the covariance matrix contains, (n×T)3.
 For even a small remote-sensing study, for example, there may be 100,000 pixels containing data for 30 years.
 Inverting the resulting dense 3,000,000 × 3,000,000 matrices might take a lifetime of CPU hours with existing computer resources.

 remotePARTS

-PARTS (Partitioned Autoregressive Time Series) is a two-step approach to statistical inference for spatiotemporal datasets that can account for spatiotemporal autocorrelation (Ives et al 2021a).
-The first step consists of a time-series regression analysis which effectively collapses the temporal dimension into a single parameter of interest per pixel (e.g., a trend coefficient).
-The second step uses GLS to regress these parameter estimates onto temporally invariant explanatory variables that differ among locations.
-In this way, both spatial and temporal variation are incorporated into the model but calculated separately.
-Although this reduces the full spatiotemporal model to a spatial model, for large datasets this is still numerically challenging.
+PARTS (Partitioned Autoregressive Time Series) is a two-step approach to statistical inference for spatiotemporal datasets that accounts for spatiotemporal autocorrelation (Ives et al 2021a, 2022).
+The first step consists of an auto-regressive time-series regression analysis, which effectively collapses the temporal dimension into a single parameter of interest for each pixel (e.g., a trend coefficient).
+The second step employs GLS to regress these parameter estimates onto explanatory variables that differ among locations.
+In this way, both spatial and temporal autocorrelation are incorporated into the model but calculated separately.
+Although this two-step procedure reduces the full spatiotemporal model to a spatial model, for large datasets this is still numerically infeasible.
 PARTS addresses this problem by subsetting the spatial dataset into random partitions, estimating parameters from each partition, and performing a single test on the collection of results.
-As a consequence of partitioning, the computational burden for PARTS scales linearly with N. The statistical result making this possible is computing the covariance between the test statistics calculated from each partition so that an overall test can be computed (Ives et al. 2021, 2022).
+Thanks to the partitioning, the computational burden for PARTS scales thus linearly with N. The addition statistical step making this possible is computing the covariance between the test statistics calculated from each partition into an overall test (Ives et al. 2021, 2022).